teobaluta/etio/README.md

-# ETIO
-### Membership Inference Attacks and Generalization: A Causal Perspective
+# Membership Inference Attacks and Generalization: A Causal Perspective

+We propose the first approach to explain MI attacks and their connection to generalization based on principled causal reasoning.
+We offer causal graphs that quantitatively explain the observed MI attack performance achieved for 6 attack variants.
+This work is by Teodora Baluta, Shiqi Shen, S. Hitarth, Shruti Tople and Prateek Saxena, as published in [CCS 2022](https://arxiv.org/abs/2209.08615).

+### ETIO

 ## 1. Install an environment manager
 It is recommended to use an environment management tool like [virtualenv](https://virtualenv.pypa.io/en/stable/) to easily manage the project's requirements and avoid any conflicts with your system packages.
 If you are using virtualenv, run these commands to set up an environment: